kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 - **Virtual Machine / Backend**
   - Each AI service is intended to be run inside **isolated containers**:
     - **Service 1 (CO₂ Analytics)** – Implemented in this repository.
-    - **Service 2, Service 3, etc.** – Future services for additional analytics and reporting.
+    - **Service 2, Service 3, etc.** – Other available services for additional analytics and reporting.
+All services operate and are available independently from one another.
   - Blockchain hashing ensures secure and tamper-proof records.
   - IoT data streams (simulated in PoC) feed into the analytics service for processing.

 - **Daemon**
-  - This acts as your trusted gateway between SingularityNET and your chosen service.
+  - This acts as your trusted **gateway** between SingularityNET and your chosen service.
   - You interact with the daemon using the standard SingularityNET tools (SDKs, CLI, APIs).
   - The daemon exposes the standard SingularityNET API endpoint.
-It takes care of authentication and payment verification automatically, so only valid, authorized requests reach the AI service.
+It takes care of **authentication** and payment **verification** automatically, so only valid, authorized requests reach the AI service.
   - It ensures requests are properly formatted and reliably delivered, while also handling responses back to your application.
   - This design means your application connects to our service in a secure, predictable, and marketplace-compliant way, without needing to worry about the internal details of our infrastructure.